swlaschin/fsharpforfunandprofit.com/_posts/2012-04-22-designing-for-correctness.md

 </p>

 <p>
-That’s quite a lot of things to worry about.
+That's quite a lot of things to worry about.
 </p>

 <p>